A Benchmark and Evaluation of Non-Rigid Structure from Motion: Introduction

 To address this issue, we here introduce a high quality data set, with accompanying ground truth (or reference data to be more precise) aimed at evaluating non-rigid structure from motion.
 To the best of our knowledge, this data set is significantly larger and more diverse than what has previously been available -- c.f.\ Section~\ref{sec:dataset} for a comparison to previous evaluations of \nrsfm{}.
-The presented data set better captures the variability of the problem, and gives higher statistical strength of the conclusions reached via it.
-Accompanying this data set, we have conducted an evaluation of 16 state of the art methods, hereby validating the suitability of our data set, and providing insight into the state of the art within \nrsfm{}.
-This evaluation was part of the competition we held at a CVPR 2017 workshop, aimed at \nrsfm{}.
+The presented data set better capture the variability of the problem and gives higher statistical strength of the conclusions reached via it.
+Accompanying this data set, we have conducted an evaluation of 18 state of the art methods, hereby validating the suitability of our data set, and providing insight into the state of the art within \nrsfm{}.
+This evaluation was part of the competition we held at a CVPR 2017 workshop, and still ongoing.
 It is our hope and belief that this data set and evaluation will help in furthering the state of the art in \nrsfm{} research, by providing insight and a benchmark.
-The data set is publicly available at \\{\url{http://nrsfm2017.compute.dtu.dk/dataset}.
+The data set is publicly available at {\url{http://nrsfm2017.compute.dtu.dk/dataset}} together with the description of the evaluation protocol.

-This paper is structured by first giving an overview of the \nrsfm{} problem, followed by a overview of related work, wrt.\ other data sets.
-This is then followed by a presentation of our data set, including an overview of the design considerations, c.f.\ Section~\ref{sec:dataset}, which is followed by a presentation of our proposed protocol for evaluation, c.f.\ Section~\ref{sec:evaluation_matrix}.
+This paper is structured by first giving an overview of the \nrsfm{} problem, followed by a general description of related work, wrt.\ other data sets.
+This section is then followed by a presentation of our data set, including an overview of the design considerations, c.f.\ Section~\ref{sec:dataset}, which is followed by a presentation of our proposed protocol for evaluation, c.f.\ Section~\ref{sec:evaluation_matrix}.
 This leads to the result of our benchmark evaluation in Sections~\ref{sec:evaluation}.
-The paper is rounded of by a discussion and conclusions in Section~\ref{sec:discussion_and_conclusion}.
+The paper is rounded off by a discussion and conclusions in Section~\ref{sec:discussion_and_conclusion}.